LifebookerInc/api_resource/README.md

 [![Build Status](https://travis-ci.org/LifebookerInc/api_resource.png)](https://travis-ci.org/LifebookerInc/api_resource)

+ApiResource is an ActiveModel-compatible library for retrieving and persisting data via APIs

-## Installation
+## Getting Started

-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

         gem 'api_resource'

-And then execute:
+1. And then execute:

         $ bundle

-Or install it yourself as:

-    $ gem install api_resource

-## Usage

-TODO: Write usage instructions here
+1. Follow our {file:docs/GettingStarted.md Getting Started Guide} to learn more about how to use ApiResource

+## Read more about some of the core concepts in ApiResource

+### {file:docs/ResourceDefinition.md The Resource Definition}
+### {file:docs/Attributes.md Attributes}
+### {file:docs/Relationships.md Relationships}
+### {file:docs/Retrieval.md Retrieving Records}
+### {file:docs/Serialization.md Serialization}
+### {file:docs/Caching.md Caching}

 ## Contributing